It doesn’t take a Texas truck accident attorney to know that semi-trucks take longer to stop than passenger cars.

 Should every big rig be inspected after an accident?

 If the wreck involved a fact scenario where the truck’s condition may have contributed to the crash itself, and the injuries are substantial, a vehicle inspection is probably necessary.
-If the accident was caused primarily by driver error and not by the equipment, the inspection may not be required.
+If the accident was caused primarily by driver error and not by the equipment, the inspection might not be required.
 Sometimes, the DPS inspects the truck for inadequacies and documents those fairly well after a crash.

 Do federal regulations regarding brakes apply in Texas?